 - Maximum File Size - The maximum size (in bytes) of files that will be uploaded.

 - Top Level Folder - Optionally place all folders and files in the specified top level folder.
 Leave empty to not create an extra top level folder.
+The first top level folder name migrated to will be fixed for future migrations.

 - Truncate Folders and Files - OneDrive and SharePoint impose various restrictions on the length of folder and filenames.
 By default, CloudM Migrate will truncate these folder and filenames so that they fit under the limits imposed by SharePoint.
 If this is disabled and any folder or file paths are too long, then these folders and files will fail to migrate.